Italy and the missed opportunity of euro "purgatory"

 It is only now getting around to planning serious spending cuts and has been slow to tackle a bloated public administration and deregulate markets shackled by special interest groups ranging from lawyers to pharmacists and taxi drivers.

-The labor market reform degenerated into a fight about the rights of sacked workers to win reinstatement in court and has still not been approved by parliament after three months.
+The labour market reform degenerated into a fight about the rights of sacked workers to win reinstatement in court and has still not been approved by parliament after three months.

 The growing ambivalence towards the euro among the political classes underscores doubts about Italy’s willingness or ability to accept the rigid fiscal discipline that would be demanded as part of a truly European solution to the crisis.